- October 26, 2022

 The Benefits of Refinancing your Mortgage

-To put it simply, mortgage refinance is process of paying off an existing mortgage with a new mortgage.
+To put it simply, mortgage refinance is the process of paying off an existing mortgage with a new mortgage.
 It is a smart move financially, provided the new loan is available at lower interest rates.

 People opt for refinancing for many different reasons.
 However, everyone has one intention in common, to save some money!
 The interest rates may have dropped since you last made a mortgage deal, or perhaps you have the intent of consolidating some higher interest debt.
-With refinancing, you will not only regain control over your monthly installments but will also help you to pay your debt, including interest.
+With refinancing, you will not only regain control over your monthly instalments but will also help you to pay your debt, including interest.

 Benefits of refinancing a Mortgage: